namoray/nineteen/docs/mining.md

 - Proxy
 - Workers

-The proxy server is the server which has your hotkey, and spins up the axon (should probably be on a CPU close to your GPU worker servers).
+The proxy server is the server which has your hotkey, and spins up the NODE (should probably be on a CPU close to your GPU worker servers).
 The worker servers are the GPU workers which perform the tasks!

 I would advise starting with the worker servers.
 The simplest way to get started is to spin up four worker servers: